MaximeSobrier/congress-app-2024/README.md

 ## Privacy

 This app runs completely locally.
 No data is sent to any external server.
-No analytics are sent externally
+No analytics are sent externally.